✨ Professional Resume Review | Get Yours Today | Certified Experts

 The media offers opportunities for many people with a wide range of skills and proficiencies.

-Examples of some of the types of careers that you can get into in the Media and Internet industries include Video Editor and Broadcast Journalist.
+Some examples of careers that you can get into in the Media and Internet industries include Video Editor and Broadcast Journalist.

 The others are the editorial assistant, media and communications officer, film director, event manager, and marketing researcher.